See listing of Recent and Most Popular articles on the Home Page

 Infection + 90 days = no retest

 And yet, with these guidelines in place, many people have been lulled by the promise of rock-solid post-infection immunity, assuming that a new crop of symptoms are “anything but COVID,” Malaty Rivera said.
 That thinking is not only allowing a growing share of contagious coronavirus cases to go undetected—it’s also stymieing the study of reinfection dynamics writ large.
-Many studies, including those cited by the CDC in its guidance, won’t even count reinfections earlier than.
+Many studies, including those cited by the CDC in its guidance, won’t even count reinfections earlier than 90 days.
 But the 90-day number, Malaty Rivera said, is no longer relevant.
 “It has to be deleted from people’s minds.”

 200 cases + 10 hospital admissions per 100,000 = mask?